Product billing FAQ

 If you have multiple assets that require WAF protection, how many WAF instances should you purchase?

 WAF provides two region options: Chinese Mainland and Outside Chinese Mainland.
-You can purchase only one instance per region and cannot purchase multiple instances in the same region.
+Only one instance can be purchased per region.

 What does the RegionId parameter in WAF OpenAPI represent?
 What is its relationship with the actual protection node region?

-Distribution and scheduling of physical protection nodes: WAF has 11 protection node clusters deployed worldwide.
-The system automatically routes traffic to the optimal node with the lowest latency based on the IP address of your origin server.
-This process is fully automated and is not tied to the API parameters.
+• Distribution and scheduling of physical protection nodes: WAF has 11 protection node clusters deployed worldwide.
+The system automatically routes traffic to the lowest-latency node based on your origin server IP address.
 The node resource pools are divided as follows:

 After adding resources to WAF, will other ECS instances in the account that have not been added be billed or affected?

-No. WAF 3.0 charges are only incurred for instances or domain names that have been added for protection.
-Other ECS instances in your account that have not been added to WAF will not be affected and will not incur WAF-related charges.
+No. WAF 3.0 charges apply only to instances or domain names that are added for protection.
+Other ECS instances in your account that are not added to WAF are not affected and do not incur WAF-related charges.

 Does the cost increase as more cloud product instances (such as ECS or CLB instances) are added to WAF?

-Adding multiple cloud product instances (such as ECS or CLB) does not result in cumulative charges based on the number of instances.
-In WAF 3.0 pay-as-you-go mode, billing is based on the total traffic after access, not on the number of instances.
-For detailed rules, see Pay-as-you-go billing.
+No. Adding multiple cloud product instances (such as ECS or CLB) does not incur cumulative per-instance charges.
+WAF 3.0 pay-as-you-go billing is based on total traffic volume, not the number of instances.
+For details, see Pay-as-you-go billing.